Business Loans' Interest Rates — Here's What You Must Know

 1. Government-assisted loans

 For government-assisted loans, the Monetary Authority of Singapore (MAS) — in conjunction with organisations like Enterprise Singapore (ESG) — enables Singapore enterprises to access financing more readily.
-Under the Enterprise Financing Scheme, ESG will take on a risk-share on these loans, and this has recently been increased to 90% in Budget 2020.
+Under the Enterprise Financing Scheme, ESG will take on a risk-share on these loans.
+One such scheme would be the Temporary Bridging Loan Programme, which has 70% risk share and allows eligible enterprises to borrow up to S$3 million, with a repayment period of up to 5 years.

 To further help SMEs get through the COVID-19 pandemic, MAS is allowing eligible banks, like OCBC, borrow funds at an interest rate of just 0.1% per annum.
 By lowering the rate in which MAS lends to the banks, we can then directly pass these cost savings on to SMEs.